laurentb/assnet/README.rst

 Overview
 --------

-The command-line interface is a first-class citizen in ass2m.
-It is the main way of setting up an ass2m instance.
+The command-line interface is a first-class citizen in assnet.
+It is the main way of setting up an assnet instance.

 The software is able to send emails, and a friendly web interface is provided to end-users.
 The goal is to enable advanced sharing features while staying as close as possible to the Internet standards (web standards, email, etc.).